pohly/enhancements/keps/sig-storage/1472/README.md

 labels.
 That works because kubelet automatically labels nodes based on the CSI drivers that run on that node.

-#### With central controller, generic solution

-For all other cases, a new CSI call to enumerate storage topology segments will be needed.
-That call then might also include other information for each segment.

 #### Determining parameters

 After determining the topology as described above,